dnr/orq/README.md

   new container (default: 1).
 - `down_wait_time`: How long to wait (seconds) after directing traffic away from an old container before stopping it (default: 1).
+- `ssl_cert`: Path to an ssl cert (nginx chained form expected).
+- `ssl_key`: Path to an ssl key.
+- `force_ssl`: If true, add a 301 redirect in nginx from http to https for this domain.
+Otherwise send all traffic to the service.

 Don't use this:

 - `exposed_ports`: Expose public ports.
-The intention is for hipache to be the only public port, and everything else to be proxied through there.
+The intention is for nginx to be the only public port, and everything else to be proxied through there.